 Photo by Jenna Muirhead

 Andrea Curtis is an award-winning writer whose work has been published around the world.
 She writes in many different categories, including creative nonfiction, memoir, essays, fiction and books for younger readers.
-Her subject matter is wide and varied but includes nature writing, architecture, literature, food, history and women’s health.
+Her subject matter is wide and varied but includes nature writing, design, literature, food, history and women’s health.
 Her first book, Into the Blue: Family Secrets and the Search for a Great Lakes Shipwreck won the Edna Staebler Creative Nonfiction Award.
-The Stop: How the Fight for Good Food Transformed a Community and Inspired a Movement, co-written with Nick Saul, was an international bestseller.
-Andrea also writes books for young people and teaches creative writingShe lives in Toronto with her family.
+The Stop: How the Fight for Good Food Transformed a Community and Inspired a Movement, co-written with Nick Saul, was an international bestseller and also won several awards.
+In addition, Andrea writes books for young people and teaches creative writingShe lives in Toronto with her family.

 read more about Andrea →